admg26/admg26.github.io/_pages/journalclub.md

 If you are interested in coming along, please email me.

 ## List of past papers discussed
+* 25 February 2021: Tropical water vapour in the lower stratosphere and its relationship to tropical/extratropical dynamical processes in ERA5.
+Wang et al. (2020) Quarterly Journal of the Royal Meteorological Society <a href="https://doi.org/10.1002/qj.3801">doi:10.1002/qj.3801</a>
 * 28 January and 11 February 2021: Thermal Equilibrium of the Atmosphere with a Convective Adjustment.
 Manabe and Strickler (1964) Journal of Atmospheric Sciences <a href="https://doi.org/10.1175/1520-0469(1964)021<0361:TEOTAW>2.0.CO;2">doi:10.1175/1520-0469(1964)021&\0361:TEOTAW\&>2.0.CO;2</a>
 * 14 January 2021: 3-D tomographic observations of Rossby wave breaking over the Northern Atlantic during the WISE aircraft campaign in 2017.
 Krasaukas et al. (2020) ACPD <a href="https://doi.org/10.5194/acp-2020-1053">doi:10.5194/acp-2020-1053</a>
 * 17 December 2020: Spatiotemporal Variability of the Southern Annular Mode and its Influence on Antarctic Surface Temperatures Wachter et al. (2020) JGR:Atmospheres <a href="https://doi.org/10.1029/2020JD033818">doi:10.1029/2020JD033818</a>